sanjass/sanjass.github.io/_posts/2020-05-25-science_of_wellbeing.md

   your GPA might still be okay-ish but not that impressive.
 So there you are, suffering the impostor syndrome and feeling like you're trash.
 Meanwhile, your friend who ended up in a more average college is breezing through all assignments and exams and getting that perfect GPA with much less effort and actual knowledge (this is not necessarily the case, but it is an illustrative example).
 Most importantly, they feel better about themselves (which can motivate them to pursue more challenging opportunities).
 Hopefully, you see the point; if only minds did not have this annoying feature of thinking about everything in relative terms, maybe we'd be happy with what we have, knowing that in absolute terms we are doing great by just being in college and having the opportunity to be educated.

    Now, one must admit that this annoying feature is there for a reason.
 The absolute line of thinking is ambiguous.
 What is the lowest you can be, i.e. where is the rock-bottom?
 Being dead?
 One can argue that not being born is worse than that.
 But then, anyone you know is better than that rock-bottom and it is not too meaningful.
-Same thing for the highest point you can be, if there is such a limit.
+This extends for the highest point you can be, if there is such a limit.
 The point is, it is beneficial to think in relative terms to some extent.
 It tells you how good you're doing in certain aspects compared to others (though often detrimental to your happiness and satisfaction) and it makes you identify where you could improve.
 After all, society often works in relative ways.
 Colleges often look at your ranking in school, recruiters compare you to your peer applicants, your parents compare you to your siblings or friends in certain aspects.
    Maybe the best approach would be to account for differences in resources and circumstances when comparing these individuals and try to come up with a ranking on the absolute scale.